safkanyazilim/eanapilib/README.md

 - Android sdk on path, with api at least level 14 (Android 4.0) installed

 ###Steps
-1. Download the source code
+1. Download the source code via whatever method you choose (this setup is redudant if you completed either of the previous sections).

-    - If you downloaded the libarary, you already have the source
+    - With a git client:

-    - Otherwise, follow the same download instructions as the libarary above.
+            git clone git://ExpediaInc/ean-android/ean-android.git
-2. Ensure the library has been published as described above.
+    - Ensure the library has been published as described above.

 3. In a terminal, cd to the sample app's main directory (ean-android/sample-app).

         cd ean-android/sample-app